leandrosardi/tablesjs/README.md

         tablesJs.draw(ctx, {
             rows: 1,
             class: 'my_table_style', // Assign a custom value to the class atribute of the table.
-            allow_remove_row: true, // Add a "remove" button at the right side of each row.
+            remove_row_button: true, // Add a "remove" button at the right side of each row.
 This is false by default.
-//          allow_add_row: true, // Add a blank row at the end, waiting to be edited.
-This is false by default. --> DEPRECATED!
             row_height: '50px', // This value will be added in the CSS heigh attribute of the row (tr).
             header: [
                 {